BruceGitHub/Q-A/About Enum.md

 # My answer:

 Euristc:
-In some cases with Return value as
+In some cases with Return value as Marked Interface, or Object empty without behavior and with a finite number of type replace union types with enum